What are the benefits of embarking on a long stay Goa holiday?

 An oasis made up of green, palm-filled gardens with colonial cottages scattered throughout, this property offers a luxury take on a holiday to Goa.
 A large pool, five restaurants and bars, tennis courts, Jiva Spa and yoga sessions are just a snippet of the facilities offered here, and there’s a large golden beach just outside the hotel.
 Find out more about this hotel.

 A 5 Grade Deluxe property with seven different restaurants and bars, you can sample everything from Goan seafood to Mediterranean dishes and Arabic delicacies.
 Once you’ve had your fill of tasty food, you can make use of the hotel’s large pool, golf, archery and tennis courts, or simply lie on the white sands of Benaulim Beach...
 Find out more about Taj Exotica.

-If you’re now feeling inspired to enjoy not one, not two, but three glorious weeks in India’s sunshine state, visit our website for more information, or call our reservations team on 01489 866986.
+If you’re now feeling inspired to enjoy not one, or two, but three (or maybe more) glorious weeks in India’s sunshine state, visit our website for more information, or call our reservations team on 01489 866 986.